All posts

 That story repeats itself across the trades every day.

-When you quote unqualified leads, you are not just losing time.
-You are giving away detailed scopes of work to people who were never going to hire you, and sometimes they take that work to a cheaper competitor.
+The downstream cost of that failure is staggering.
+When you quote unqualified leads, you lose more than time.
+You give away detailed scopes of work to people who were never going to hire you.
+Some take that scope to a cheaper competitor.
+Others use your line items to buy materials at Home Depot and hire an unlicensed crew.

 What Qualifies a Lead Worth Quoting

 Not every lead deserves an estimate.
-These are the questions that separate real prospects from time sinks:
+These five criteria separate real prospects from time sinks:

 Timeline: Are they planning to start within 90 days?
 "We're thinking about it for next year sometime" is not a qualified lead.
-It is a contact for your nurture list.
+It is a contact for your nurture list, not a candidate for a 3.5-hour site visit.

 Decision authority: Is the person you are talking to the one who writes the check?
-Quoting to someone who still has to "run it by" a partner or board adds a full cycle to your sales process, with no guarantees.
+Quoting to someone who still has to "run it by" a partner or board adds a full cycle to your sales process, with no guarantee of a close.

 Scope clarity: Can they describe what they want clearly?
 Vague projects generate change orders and margin erosion.
-They also take twice as long to quote.
+They also take twice as long to quote because you are guessing at scope.

 Prior bids: How many other contractors are they talking to?
 Three or more is a race to the bottom.
 One or two is a real buying conversation.